web-platform-dx/browserslist-config-baseline/README.md

 ## Include Chromium downstream browsers

-To include browsers that implement Chromium where possible, insert `/with-downstream` into your statement between the root directory and the year:
+To include browsers that implement Chromium where possible, insert `/with-downstream` into your `extends` statement immediately after the package name:

 <!-- prettier-ignore -->
 ```json